 The Laeiszhalle’s Energetic Orchestra

 Symphoniker Hamburg celebrated its 60th birthday on 10 December.
+A pictorial retrospective.

 Music as Utopia